Moby Vincent ferry last position

 As facilities, the Moby Vincent ship (classed as "Cruise Ferry") offers:

 - Accommodation options - cabins, Seating Lounge (standard coach seats and reserved leather recliners).

 - All lounges are fitted with large TVs (satellite reception).

 - Onboard food is prepared with locally-sourced products.
-Cuisine is traditionally Mediterranean.
-Buffet restaurant's menu always have several freshly cooked dishes.
+The cuisine is the traditional Mediterranean.
+Buffet restaurant's menu always has several freshly cooked dishes.

 - Video Games Room is a teen lounge with arcade machines.

 - Children's World is a kids playroom equipped with toys, games, indoor climbers, full-size boat.